luphord/gaussian-analytics/README.md

 <a name="irInternalRateOfReturn"></a>

 #### irInternalRateOfReturn(cashflows, [r0], [r1], [abstol], [maxiter]) ⇒ <code>number</code>
-Calculates the internal rate of return (IRR) of the given series of cashflow, i.e. the flat discount rate (continuously compounded) for which the total NPV of the given cashflows is 0.
+Calculates the internal rate of return (IRR) of the given series of cashflows, i.e. the flat discount rate (continuously compounded) for which the total NPV of the given cashflows is 0.
 The secant method is used.
-If not IRR can be found after [maxiter](maxiter) iteration, an exception is thrown.
+If no IRR can be found after [maxiter](maxiter) iteration, an exception is thrown.

 **Kind**: global function